-(1) Translated into U.S. dollars, solely for the convenience of the reader, using an exchange rate of Ps.
-18.1590 per U.S. dollar, the exchange rate published in the Mexican Federal Official Gazette on October 2, 2017.
+- (1) Translated into U.S. dollars, solely for the convenience of the reader, using an exchange rate of Ps.
+20.7314 per U.S. dollar, the exchange rate published in the Mexican Federal Official Gazette on December 29, 2016.
 These convenience translations should not be construed as representations that the peso amounts actually represent U.S. dollar amounts or could be converted into U.S. dollars at the specified rate or at all.
-See "Exchange Rates."

-(2) The table below sets forth the calculation of earnings per share determined under the accounting criteria of CNBV and the adjusted earnings per share.
-Both metrics are calculated from the consolidated net result of the period; however, adjusted earnings per share excludes: (i) shares issued in 2015 as part of our Initial Public Offering, (ii) shares issued that represent increases in our capital stock through the capitalization of retained earnings, and (iii) the average balance for the period of the shares held within the Company's share repurchase fund.
-Our management uses this measure as an indicator of our operating results and profitability, and believes that disclosure of adjusted earnings per share can provide useful information to investors in their evaluation of our operating performance, mainly because if the effect of the shares issued in our Initial Public Offering, the shares issued that represent capitalization of retained earnings, and shares held within the Company's share repurchase fund were not considered, our earnings per share would have increased during the period from 2014 to 2016.

-As of Dec cember31, As of September 30, 2014 2015 2016 2016 2016 2017 2017 (in millions o f Ps., except EP of shares) S and number (in millions of US\$ except EPS and number of shares) (in millions of EPS and n sha (in millions of US\$ except EPS and number of shares) Earnings per Share (EPS) determined under Sofom GAAP Consolidated net 01 0 111 (0) result 482.4 1,093.5 1,210.4 66.7 915.6 1,279.9 70.5 Weighted average of shares EPS under Sofom 5,889,726 224,101,117 352,129,543 352,129,543 352,129,543 350,533,388 350,533,388 GAAP (in Ps.)
-Adjusted 81.9 4.9 3.4 0.2 2.6 3.7 0.2 Earnings per Share (Adjusted EPS) Consolidated net result Number of shares outstanding without considering capitalization of retained earnings 482.4 1,093.5 1,210.4 66.7 915.6 1,279.9 70.5 2,296,575 224,101,117 352,129,543 352,129,543 352,231,877 350,553,388 350,553,388 Adjusted EPS (in Ps.)
-210.1 4.9 3.4 0.2 2.6 3.7 0.2

-(3) Calculated as total liabilities (excluding securitizations) divided by total stockholders' equity, as of the same date.

-(4) Calculated as total financial debt (excluding securitizations) divided by total stockholders' equity, as of the same date.

-(5) Calculated as non-performing loan portfolio divided by total portfolio, including off-balance sheet items, as of the same date.

-(6) Calculated as allowance for loan losses divided by non-performing loan portfolio, as of the same date

-(7) Calculated as operating expenses divided by the sum of the financial margin and net commissions.

-(8) Calculated as operating income (excluding other operating income-net and financial intermediation results) divided by the financial margin.

-(9) Calculated as consolidated net income for the period divided by the financial margin.

-(10) Calculated as consolidated net income for the previous 12 months divided by the average total stockholders' equity for the previous 12 months.

-(11) Calculated as consolidated net income for the previous 12 months divided by the average assets for the previous 12 months.

-(12) Calculated as consolidated net income (multiplied by four in a quarterly period) divided by the average total stockholder's equity for the previous two year period.

-(13) Calculated as consolidated net income (multiplied by four in a quarterly period) divided by the average assets for the previous two year period.

-(14) Calculated as consolidated net income adjusted for non-recurring items (see note 16 below) divided by the average total stockholders' equity for the previous two year period.

-(15) Calculated as consolidated net income for the period adjusted for non-recurring items (see note 16 below) divided by the average assets for the previous two year period.

-(16) Calculated as dividends paid in the current period divided by consolidated net income for the previous annual period.

-(17) Adjusted consolidated net income determined in accordance with Sofom GAAP, adjusted for the following non-recurring items net after tax: the sale by us of the shares of the capital stock of Unifin Agente de Seguros y Fianzas, S.A. de C.V. in 2014 for a total amount of Ps.
-60.2 million (see "Business-Our Business Lines"), earnings in the amount of Ps.
-57.5 million as a result of the repurchase of US\$ 33.4 million of our 2019 Senior Notes during the year ended December 31, 2015 (see "Management's Discussion and Analysis of Financial Condition and Results of Operation - Indebtedness - 2019 Senior Notes") and the entering into derivative financial instruments to hedge our exposure to risks associated with exchange rates for an amount of Ps.
-178.0 million.
+See "Exchange Rates." - (2) Calculated as total liabilities (excluding securitizations) divided by total stockholders' equity, as of the same date. - (3) Calculated as total financial debt (excluding securitizations) divided by total stockholders' equity, as of the same date. - (4) Calculated as non-performing loan portfolio divided by total portfolio, including off-balance sheet items, as of the same date. - (5) Calculated as allowance for loan losses divided by non-performing loan portfolio, as of the same date - (6) Calculated as operating expenses divided by the sum of the financial margin and net commissions. - (7) Calculated as operating income (excluding other operating income-net and financial intermediation results) divided by the financial margin. - (8) Calculated as consolidated net income for the period divided by the financial margin. - (9) Calculated as consolidated net income for the previous 12 months divided by the average total stockholders' equity for the previous 12 months. - (10) Calculated as consolidated net income for the previous 12 months divided by the average assets for the previous 12 months. - (11) Calculated as consolidated net income (multiplied by four in a quarterly period) divided by the average total stockholder's equity for the previous two year period. - (12) Calculated as consolidated net income (multiplied by four in a quarterly period) divided by the average assets for the previous two year period. - (13) Calculated as consolidated net income adjusted for non-recurring items (see note 16 below) divided by the average total stockholders' equity for the previous two year period. - (14) Calculated as consolidated net income for the period adjusted for non-recurring items (see note 16 below) divided by the average assets for the previous two year period. - (15) Calculated as dividends paid in the current period divided by consolidated net income for the previous annual period. - (16) Adjusted consolidated net income determined in accordance with Sofom GAAP, adjusted for the following non-recurring items net after tax: the sale by us of 25% of the shares of the capital stock of Unifin, Agente de Seguros y Fianzas, S.A. de C.V. in 2014 for a total amount of Ps.
+57.5 million (see "Business Our Business Lines"), earnings as a result of the repurchase of US\$33.4 million of our 2019 Senior Notes during the year ended December 31, 2015 (see "Business - Indebtedness - 2019 Senior Notes") and the entering into derivative financial instruments to hedge our exposure to risks associated with exchange rates for an amount of Ps.
+178 million.